offensive-vk/auto-translate/README.md

 ## ✨ Features

 - Translates Markdown files to any specified language.
-- Commits the translated file to the repository.
-- Configurable commit message, committer, and additional commit options.
+- Various Configurable options for multiple language processing.

 ## 🚀 Usage

-For an live firetest, please click [here](https://github.com/offensive-vk/auto-translate/tree/master/.github/workflows/test.yml) to see a perfect example of this Action.
+For a live firetest, please click [here](https://github.com/offensive-vk/auto-translate/tree/master/.github/workflows/test.yml) to see a perfect example of this Action.

 Add the following to your `.github/workflows/translate.yml` workflow file to set up **Auto Translate** in your repository: